Water Stewardship Oversight Group

 Rhys Hamilton, Chair

 Rhys, together with his wife Emily and their four children, are dairy farmers in the Awamoko catchment of the Waitaki River.

 Rhys completed a Bachelor of Agriculture at Lincoln before converting a 550ha property to dairy and dairy support in Omakau, Central Otago.
 The sale of this property allowed for a move back to Brookstead Ltd in the Waitaki valley where they currently milk 1000 cows on 300ha.

-Elsa du Toit, Part Time Administrator
+Elsa du Toit, Project Support

 Elsa graduated from the University of Pretoria in South Africa with a Bachelor of Science degree majoring in Botany and Zoology and obtained a Masters Degree in Business Administration from said University.
 Elsa also has a PhD in Energy and Sustainability from the University of Cape Town, South Africa.

 Elsa and her husband Ferdie became NZ citizens in December 2020 and reside in Oamaru Central.
 Before accepting the role at WIC she worked at the Waitomo District Council as the Regulatory and Environmental Services Leader and at Network Waitaki as a Project Manager.